mehmetpekmezci/gtu-rir/01.data_collection/02.recording_data/02.data_recording/README.md

 Execute the run.sh file.
 The recorded data will be in the $HOME/GTI-RIR-DATA directory.

+NOTE: Click On the 02.data_recording link above (or simple clone the repository) to see the scripts.

 General program execution is :
 1. Generate ESS signal
 2. For each microphone rotation step